-- a concise statement of the incident
+- A concise statement of the incident

-- directions on what is expected of students/staff
+- Directions on what is expected of students/staff

-- date and time the warning was released
+- Date and time the warning was released

-- other relevant and important information
+- Other relevant and important information

-- how to obtain updated information
+- How to obtain updated information

-Drills, Testing and Evacuation Procedures
+Drills, Testing, and Evacuation Procedures

 The Emergency Preparedness & Safety Committee will annually develop and schedule drills or exercises.
-These drills or exercises may take a variety of forms including tabletop exercises, simulations including fire drills or simulated emergency situations, or training sessions combined with drills or exercises.
-If appropriate, the College of the Redwoods Emergency Operations Center (EOC) will be notified through messaging and could be activated as needed.
+These drills or exercises may take various forms, including tabletop exercises, simulations, fire drills or simulated emergencies, or training sessions combined with drills or exercises.
+If appropriate, the College of the Redwoods Emergency Operations Center (EOC) will be notified through messaging and activated as needed.

-Working with the Academic Senate, the Committee has agreement to annually have a pre-announced fire drill in the fall semester, and a test of the EverBridge Alert system in the spring semester.
-Other drills and exercises will be scheduled also.
-A written exercise plan will be developed for each event, and a written after-action report prepared to document the results of the exercise.
+Working with the Academic Senate, the Committee has an agreement to annually have a preannounced fire drill in the fall semester and a test of the EverBridge Alert system in the spring semester.
+Other drills and exercises will also be scheduled.
+A written exercise plan will be developed for each event, and a written after-action report prepared to document the exercise results.
 These after-action plans may be used to help plan the next exercise.
-The plan and after-action report will include a description of the exercise, the date, time, and whether it was announced or unannounced.
+The plan and afteraction report will include a description of the exercise, the date, time, and whether it was announced or unannounced.